Skip to Main Content

 Where Hawaiian Plate Lunch Lands in the Phoenix Metro

-Mesa's dining corridor along South Alma School Road runs through a stretch of strip-mall addresses that, taken at face value, offer little to distinguish themselves.
-But this format — the accessible, ingredient-anchored American suburban restaurant — has long been the delivery mechanism for some of the country's most genuine regional cooking.
+Mesa's dining corridor along South Alma School Road runs through a stretch of strip-mall addresses.
+But this format, the accessible, ingredient-anchored American suburban restaurant, has long been the delivery mechanism for some of the country's most genuine regional cooking.
 Hawaiian plate lunch fits exactly this profile.
-Built around rice, macaroni salad, and a protein anchored in the culinary traditions of the Pacific Islands, it is a cuisine that travels poorly to fine-dining formats.
+Built around rice, macaroni salad, and a protein rooted in the Pacific Islands, it is a cuisine that travels poorly to fine-dining formats.
 Its integrity lives in informality.
 Aloha Kitchen, at 2950 S Alma School Rd, sits within that tradition rather than apart from it.

 The Sourcing Logic Behind Plate Lunch